TibiNonEst/Minecraft-Backup/README.md

-# The Cluster Backup Script
+# Minecraft Backup Script
-A script to backup [The Cluster](https://thecluster.xyz "The Cluster") Minecraft Network.
+A simple script to a Minecraft network.

 ### What it does:
 - Backup world files from enabled servers